iHaiDeeZ/PS4Linux_5.0x/README.md

 Made by [Vultra](https://twitter.com/C0rpVultra)

 ## How to build
 use https://github.com/xvortex/ps4-payload-sdk to compile it.
 You also need to compile https://github.com/fail0verflow/ps4-kexec and place `kexec.bin` & `kernel.elf` into this folder.
 Compile kexec with `make CFLAG='-DPS4_5_01 -DKASLR -DNO_SYMTAB'`.
+(Note: DPS4_5_01 has not been added to kexec)

 ## How to use